History

 Jack Repass’ 50th Anniversary Program

-In 1979, Hartford native and League Secretary, John Scott “Jack” Repass (1924-2001) commemorated the league’s 50th year by publishing a 34-page booklet recording the league’s history.
+In 1979, Hartford native and GHTBL Secretary, John Scott “Jack” Repass (1924-2001) commemorated the league’s 50th year by publishing a 34-page booklet on the league’s history.
 Jack was one of three Repass brothers to play in the GHTBL.
 His older brother Bob “Spike” Repass went on to play second base for the St. Louis Cardinals, Washington Senators and Hartford Chiefs.
 Meanwhile Jack Repass played for the St. Cyril’s ball club Hartford before serving in the United States Navy during the Korean War.
 He returned home and became the Sports Information Director at the University of Hartford.
-Jack also managed the Yellow Cab team in the twi-loop before becoming Secretary and establishing the GHTBL Hall of Fame.
+Jack also managed the Yellow Cab team in the Twi-loop before becoming Secretary and establishing the GHTBL Hall of Fame.

 Greater Hartford Twilight Baseball League 50th Anniversary Program.jpg